profetia/pintos/doc/vm.md

 > that much of their implementation can be shared.
 Explain why your
 > implementation either does or does not share much of the code for
 > the two situations.

+Our implementation shares much of the code for the two situations.
+The page fault handler for memory mapped files is similar to that for executables.
+The eviction process for memory mapped files is similar to that for executables.
+The only difference is that the location of the page is set to `PAGE_LOC_MMAPPED` instead of `PAGE_LOC_MEMORY`.

                SURVEY QUESTIONS
                ================